DanalEstes/MonitorHomeISP/README.md

 ## Status

-At this moment, this is in ALPHA status.
+At this moment, this is in ALPHA status; moveing to BETA 14 Apr 2020 (meaning I'm running it 'inline' at all times now).

 There is an install checklist; it is NOT a detailed, step-by-step, hold your hand, "click here" procedure.
 Not.

 You will need at least basic Linux or Raspberry Pi skills, comfortable at the command line, to install and use.
 Roughly, you will need to be very comfortable with navigating directories and copying files, editing files with nano or vi, sudo and when to use it, and be comfortable rebooting the pi about a million times.

 ## Support
-NONE at this time.
+Open issues or pull requests.

-Feel free to experiment; I will not be taking issues or pulls, or etc, until such time as I harden this up quite a bit.
 Come back often and look for commits as I get this running more smoothly.
-On the other hand, if you have ideas for things it should be doing, that you just don't quiet know how to code, please feel free to make a suggestion via email.

 ## Hardware
-This hardware combination seems to run with medium term (several hours) stability.
-Will report back if long term stable.
+This hardware combination runs stable for 48 hours or more:

 Pi4s seem to have lots of heat problems.
 I have a couple of big heatsinks on order.
 I will update as soon as I find something effective and fanless.
+Right now, running a fan.

 * Raspberry Pi 4b with 2Gig (or more) of ram.
 Example at [Amazon](https://www.amazon.com/gp/product/B07V2B4W63).
 There are plenty of other sources.
 * TP-Link USB to Ethernet Adapter (TL-UE300) [Amazon](https://www.amazon.com/gp/product/B00YUU3KC6) -  Two of these.
 * TP-Link USB Wifi Adapter for PC AC600Mbps Wireless Network Adapter (this may change) [Amazon](https://www.amazon.com/gp/product/B07P5PRK7J)

-* TP-Link AC1300 - USB 3.0 Mini WiFi Adapter [Amazon](https://www.amazon.com/gp/product/B07P6N2TZH) - I haven't received one of these yet, and they appear to have gone out of stock.
-So this may or may not be an alternative.
+I am not running a USB3 hub; you may choose to do so.
+Pick a simple, and robust, one.

 ## Software
 * Raspbian image (current from raspberrypi.org)  Get the "with desktop", the middle one.